apache/tvm/tests/python/contrib/test_hexagon/test_conv2d_conv2d.md

 ## Shapes and Layouts

 The input is provided and padded in logical layout and then packed into its physical layout prior to compute.
-Logical layout / shape information is provided as a reference for phsyical tensors.
+Logical layout / shape information is provided as a reference for physical tensors.

 | Tensor       | Type     | Layout      | Shape                  | Logical Layout | Logical Shape    |
 | ------------ | -------- | ----------- | ---------------------- | -------------- | ---------------- |